ga4gh/tool-registry-service-schemas/README.md

 What is the Tool Registry API Schema?
 -------------------------------------

 This is the home of the schema for the GA4GH Tool Registry API.
-The GA4GH Tool Registry API is a standard for listing and describing available tools (both stand-alone, Docker-based tools as well as workflows in CWL or WDL) in a given registry.
+The GA4GH Tool Registry API is a standard for listing and describing available tools (both stand-alone, Docker-based tools as well as workflows in CWL, WDL or Nextflow) in a given registry.
 This defines a minimal, common API describing tools that we propose for support by multiple tool/workflow registries like [Dockstore](https://www.dockstore.org/), [BioContainers](https://biocontainers.pro), and [Agora](https://github.com/broadinstitute/agora) for the purposes of exchange, indexing, and searching.

 Our current proposal is to start with a read-only API due to potentially different views and approaches to registration/security.

 Key features of the current API proposal:

 * read-only API
-* May serve up CWl or WDL to describe a tool or represent a workflow depending on the tool/workflow submitter
+* May serve up CWL, WDL or Nextflow to describe a tool or represent a workflow depending on the tool/workflow submitter
 * ID:  globally unique across systems and also identifies the system that it came from (ex: 123456323@agora.broadinstitute.org )

 Outstanding questions:

 * How do we track authorship?
 Should we track authorship of the tool metadata, the Docker image, or the underlying algorithm, or all of above?
 * How to describe indexing and external services like an external [sparql](https://github.com/common-workflow-language/workflows#sparql) service.
-* Terminology discussion (do we describe triples separately from tools? should we describe them as aggregations of tools for just the case that CWL documents have more than one tool? etc.)
+* Terminology discussion (do we describe triples separately from tools? should we describe them as aggregations of tools for just the case that documents have more than one tool? etc.)

 How to view